Testosterone: Aggression and criminality

+The rise in testosterone during competition predicted aggression in males, but not in females.
+In one experiment, subjects who interacted with handguns showed higher testosterone levels and aggression than those who interacted with toys.
+One study proposed that natural selection may have caused men to be more sensitive to situations in which their status is challenged, and that testosterone is the key factor that causes these situations to spark into aggression.
+Structural brain characteristics associated with testosterone levels have also been found to predict individuals' levels of aggression.

-The Annals of the New York Academy of Sciences has found anabolic steroid use (which increases testosterone) to be higher in teenagers, and this was associated with increased violence.
-Studies have found administered testosterone to increase verbal aggression and anger in some participants.
+The Annals of the New York Academy of Sciences has found that the use of anabolic steroids (which increases testosterone) among teenagers is correlated with increased likelihood of using violence.
+One study found that administering testosterone increased verbal aggression in some participants.

 A few studies indicate that the testosterone derivative estradiol might play an important role in male aggression.
 Estradiol is known to correlate with aggression in male mice.
 Moreover, the conversion of testosterone to estradiol regulates male aggression in sparrows during breeding season.
 Rats who were given anabolic steroids that increase testosterone were also more physically aggressive to provocation as a result of "threat sensitivity".

 The relationship between testosterone and aggression may also function indirectly, as it has been proposed that testosterone does not amplify tendencies towards aggression, but rather amplifies whatever tendencies will allow an individual to maintain social status when challenged.
 In most animals, aggression is the means of maintaining social status.
 However, humans have multiple ways of obtaining status.
-This could explain why some studies find a link between testosterone and pro-social behaviour, if pro-social behaviour is rewarded with social status.
+This diversity could explain why some studies find a link between testosterone and pro-social behavior, if pro-social behavior is rewarded with social status.
 Thus the link between testosterone and aggression and violence is due to these being rewarded with social status.
 The relationship may also be one of a "permissive effect" whereby testosterone does elevate aggression levels, but only in the sense of allowing average aggression levels to be maintained; chemically or physically castrating the individual will reduce aggression levels (though not eliminate them) but the individual only needs a small-level of pre-castration testosterone to have aggression levels to return to normal, which they will remain at even if additional testosterone is added.
 Testosterone may also simply exaggerate or amplify existing aggression; for example, chimpanzees who receive testosterone increases become more aggressive to chimps lower than them in the social hierarchy, but will still be submissive to chimps higher than them.
 Testosterone thus does not make the chimpanzee indiscriminately aggressive, but instead amplifies his pre-existing aggression towards lower-ranked chimps.